 She was going to New Orleans and would be staying at the place that had been her mother’s home on Bourbon Street.
 She told funny stories about her mother holding court on the balcony above the raucous crowds below during Mardi Gras.
 Wit.

-made our world better, smarter, kinder and more fun.
+Cokie Roberts made our world better, smarter, kinder, and more fun.

-(above) Before photo was taken Cokie took time to apply her lipstick, as her mother taught her.
+In the above photo, right before it was taken, Colie took time to apply her lipstick – Just as her mother taught her.
+Always a lady.